open-telemetry/opentelemetry.io/content/en/docs/languages/erlang/getting-started.md

 - `opentelemetry_phoenix`: creates OpenTelemetry spans from the Elixir `:telemetry` events created by Phoenix.
-- `opentelemetry_cowboy`: creates OpenTelemetry spans from the Elixir `:telemetry` events created by the Cowboy web server (which is used by Phoenix).
+- `opentelemetry_cowboy`: creates OpenTelemetry spans from the Elixir `:telemetry` events created by the Cowboy web server, which is used by Phoenix.

 ```elixir
 # mix.exs